ricardogpsf/echoServerSocket/README.md

 # EchoServerSocket Example

 This is simple example of Echo Server using socket for communication.

 It uses GUI for start server and client sockets.

-You can just find some informations from server, like date, uname, hostname, logged username and python version.
+The client socket will get you just find some information about server, like date, uname, hostname, logged username and python version.

 ## Getting Started